dukt/videos/README.md

 3. Give a product name and click **Next**
 4. Your client should have the following settings :
 	- Application type : Web Application
-	- Authorized Redirect URIs (click more options) : **http://yourwebsite.com/index.php/admin/actions/duktvideos/configure/callback/youtube**
+	- Authorized Redirect URIs (click more options) : **http://yourwebsite.com/index.php/admin/actions/duktvideos/settings/callback/youtube**
 	- Authorized Javascript Origins : **http://yourwebsite.com/**
 5. Copy paste client id and client secret values to **CP / Dukt Videos / YouTube Configuration**
 6. Register a new Developer Key : https://code.google.com/apis/youtube/dashboard
 7. Copy paste Developer Key to **CP / Dukt Videos / YouTube Configuration**

-## Block Type
+## Field Type

 Retrieving video informations from your field is pretty easy.
 A video variable is provided which let's you retrieve all the informations related to your video.